sourcegraph/about/handbook/editing.md

 ## Edit multiple files or add a new file

 To make edits to multiple files and submit all of the edits as a group to be reviewed together, you will follow a more complex process than when [editing a single file](#edit-a-single-file).
 This also is required for adding new files.

+### GitPod (recommended, web-based)

+TODO(sqs): investigate using https://gitpod.io for this

+### macOS

 > NOTE: These steps are not exhaustively documented.
 Please [ask for help](#how-to-get-help) as many times as you need to until you feel comfortable with this process.

-### macOS

 Here's a screen recording of the steps (written out below) for macOS: